 My plate designs are drawn in ink by mixed pen and brush work.
 It gives me great satisfaction that bookplates offer me an avenue for the pursuit of pen and ink work, as places to use the medium are limited, and it is a medium I hold dear.
 The finished designs are scanned and printed digitally onto a ready-gummed quality paper.
 Using a computer allows some cleaning up of the image to make it reproduce as close to the original intention as possible, however the computer is not used to generate the design; they are all still hand-drawn images.
 I always provide the original (signed) hand-drawn artwork as part of the commission, further adding to its uniqueness.

-Looking to the future, as the digital print process improves even further, I want to utilise another of my pursuits and create bookplates with a trompe l’œil element.
+As the digital print process improves even further, I have utilised another of my pursuits and now create bookplates with a trompe l’œil element.

 The service I offer is for bespoke “Ex Libris” Bookplates designed, drawn and printed (ready gummed) to order.
 Using digital reproduction, I am aiming to cater for small to medium libraries (250 – low thousand books) that require something between the limited-edition, hand-pulled collector’s item and the commercially available, mass-produced “blank name” plates.
 It is still a unique and client specific artwork, but the plates are more utilitarian.